Erick Miller

-Erick Miller is a CEO, technology entrepreneur and investor who began his career building startups during the dot-com bubble of the late 1990s in San Francisco, California.
-Miller is the Founder and CEO of CoinCircle, and founding managing director of Hyperspeed Ventures and the former CEO and Founder of Vergence Labs, a company known for designing and developing wearable computer enabled video streaming glasses under the brand name Epiphany Eyewear as well as augmented reality (AR) and virtual reality (VR) eyewear.
+Erick Miller is an American entrepreneur and investor who began his career building startups during the dot-com bubble of the late 1990s in San Francisco, California.
+Miller is the founding managing director of Hyperspeed Ventures.

+He founded and was the CEO of Vergence Labs, a manufacturer of wearable computer enabled video streaming glasses under the brand name Epiphany Eyewear as well as augmented reality (AR) and virtual reality (VR) eyewear.